 |USAFA DoD Civilian, AAFES, NAF Employee (and dependents)||Yes||Yes||Yes|

 |Non-USAFA DoD Civilian Employee (and dependents)||No||Yes||Yes|

-To purchase a fishing permit, please follow these instructions.
+To purchase a fishing permit, follow these instructions.
 Each person must create a unique iSportsman account for the permit to display the permittee's name.
 After completing the purchase, print the permit or save a PDF or photo copy to a mobile device.
+Write down the username and password for each account to speed the permitting process next season.
 Some form of the permit must be in your possession while fishing.

-Over-the-counter permits are available through the Force Support Squadron (FSS) at Farish Recreation Area, Outdoor Recreation, and FamCamp, but we request you use the online system whenever possible.
-By using iSportsman our administrative costs are reduced and more of the permit fee goes toward fish stocking and other natural resources projects.
+Over-the-counter permits are available through the Force Support Squadron (FSS) at Farish Recreation Area, Outdoor Recreation, and the Peregrine Pines FamCamp, but we request you use the online system whenever possible.
+By using iSportsman our administrative costs are reduced and all of your permit fee can go toward fish stocking and other natural resources projects.

 Instructions on how to operate the airfield gate and a map of the access to the Kettle Lakes is available here.

 The fishing regulations are published in USAFAI32-7001.
 Key regulations include: